-- Theory One, the residence was burgled specifically for the marijuana and marijuana supply records, and the iPads and personal electronics were just bonus finds.
+- Theory One The residence was burgled specifically for the pot and pot supply records.
+Therefore the iPads and personal electronics were just bonuses.

-- Theory Two, the residence was burgled at random hoping to find something of value to sell for drugs, and the marijuana and marijuana supplier records were just a bonus.
+- Theory Two The residence was burgled at random.
+The burglar(s) hoped to find something of value to sell for drugs.
+Under this scenario, the pot and pot supplier records were just a bonus.

 Let’s discuss again the medical marijuana industry as it exists today on Vancouver Island.

-THC, or tetrahydrocannabinol, is the chemical responsible for most of marijuana’s psychological effects.
-“It acts much like the cannabinoid chemicals made naturally by the body“, according to the National Institute on Drug Abuse (NIDA).
+THC, or tetrahydrocannabinol, is the chemical responsible for most of pot’s psychological effects.
+“It acts much like the cannabinoid chemicals made naturally by the body“, according to the National Institute on Drug Abuse.

 “Cannabinoid receptors are concentrated in certain areas of the brain associated with thinking, memory, pleasure, coordination and time perception.
-THC attaches to these receptors and activates them and affects a person’s memory, pleasure, movements, thinking, concentration, coordination, and sensory and time perception“, according to NIDA.
+THC attaches to these receptors.
+It then activates them and affects a person’s memory.
+It also affects pleasure, movements, thinking, concentration, coordination, and sensory and time perception”, according to NIDA.

-Because of criminal involvement in the sale of marijuana for recreational use, marijuana is mired in misery, steeped in violence and surrounded by death.
+There is widespread criminal involvement in the sale of pot for recreational use.
+Therefore its sale is mired in misery, steeped in violence and surrounded by death.
 From that standpoint alone, it is not a harmless drug.
 This criminal involvement is now an equal threat to the medical marijuana industry itself.

 Motorcycle gangs and ethnicity based gangs dominate the pot scene.

-For at least the last decade motorcycle gangs, and more recently, ethnicity based gangs have dominated the marijuana business, along with the other controlled drugs here in Canada.
-They have accomplished that domination through violence, through brutality and through murder.
-BC Bud, as it is called, has long been a sought after commodity because of its potency (high levels of THC).
+For at least the last decade motorcycle gangs, and more recently, ethnicity based gangs have dominated the pot and drug business here in Canada.
+They have done so through violence, through brutality and through murder.
+The fact that BC Bud, as it is called, has long been a sought after commodity worldwide because of its potency produces high profits for them.

-The cross border trade in marijuana and guns
+The cross border trade in pot and guns

-The various gangs smuggle their marijuana south of the border to the U.S. There they trade it for cocaine and weapons which they then smuggle back to Canada.
-Here they sell their cocaine at a high profit margin because the even trade, ounce for ounce, of BC Bud for cocaine creates a very large profit margin.
+The various gangs smuggle their pot south of the border to the U.S. There they trade it for cocaine and weapons.
+They then smuggle those back to Canada.

 The guns?
-They use those to control the drug trade.
+The guns are used to control the drug trade.

 These are the gangs that Stew Young’s policies have invited to Langford.
-They are being allowed to entrench themselves into that municipality because Stew keeps sending its citizens false hopes.
-He does so by challenging their presence with bylaw infractions instead of working with other municipalities to institute a policing model that might actually succeed in staving off much of the coming violence there.
+They have been allowed to entrench themselves into the city because Stew kept sending its citizens false hopes.
+He did so by challenging their presence with bylaw infractions.
+Instead he should have been working with other nearby cities.
+Together they could have instituted a policing model that might have actually succeeded in avoiding this.

-Gangs are seizing control of the medical marijuana industry
+Gangs are also seizing control of the medical marijuana industry

-For at least the past year, I am personally aware that gangs have been actively buying up and/or otherwise taking over the licenses of individuals who have the right to grow marijuana for their own personal, medical use.
-By combining the yield from those licenses, and also by forcing individual licensees to grow more than they are permitted, these gangs are infiltrating and taking over the medical marijuana trade.
+For at least the past year, I am personally aware disturbing trend.
+Biker gangs have been taking over the licenses of individuals who have the right to grow medical marijuana for their own personal use.
+They take those yield from those licenses.
+They also force the individual licensees to grow more than they are permitted.
+By this ploy, these gangs are infiltrating and taking over the medical marijuana trade.
 They are converting what was originally a compassionate, but ill conceived program, into an organized criminal enterprise.

 Was this not predictable?

 What did our government think was going to happen when it began licensing individuals to grow weed?
-Did they really believe that there are enough police to go out and visit every individual licensee on a regular basis to ensure that each licensee is in compliance with regulations?
+Did they really believe that there are enough police to go out and visit every individual licensee on a regular basis.
+It knew that there was no way to ensure that each licensee complied with the laws?